 When Apple finally announces the much-anticipated new iPhone, these are the features it should include, according to a tech pro.

+It's anticipated that four iPhone 12 models will be announced during Apple's Oct.
+13 event.
 The features business pros need in Apple's iPhone 12, especially as increasing numbers of users are more dependent on mobile devices while weathering the COVID-19 pandemic, are: More styles, faster performance, and better pricing.
 Here are details about each iPhone 12 wish list item.

 SEE: How to migrate to a new iPad, iPhone, or Mac (TechRepublic Premium)